hashicorp/terraform-provider-azuread/docs/resources/application_identifier_uri.md

 The following arguments are supported:

 * `application_id` - (Required) The resource ID of the application registration.
+Changing this forces a new resource to be created.
 * `identifier_uri` - (Required) The user-defined URI that uniquely identifies an application within its Azure AD tenant, or within a verified custom domain if the application is multi-tenant.
+Changing this forces a new resource to be created.

 ## Attributes Reference